Russian attack on Ukraine hits global markets

 Natural gas prices rocketed around the world as news of the Russian attacks emerged.
 In some European markets, prices jumped as much as 30 per cent.
 The region, including the EU’s largest economy, Germany, is highly dependent on Russian energy imports.

+Germany’s main share index, the Dax, saw heavy falls on Thursday and was trading 5.3 per cent down by mid-afternoon.
+In France, the CAC 40 tumbled 4.3 per cent.
 Stock markets across Asia dropped significantly, with Hong Kong’s Hang Seng Index down 3 per cent.

-Russian stocks listed on Moscow’s Moex index fell by more than 28 per cent, the most on record.
+Market turmoil is expected to further squeeze living standards with UK gas prices shooting up by a third.
+Rising oil prices are likely to mean the cost of petrol will increase sharply with analysts predicting fuel could surpass £1.60 per litre.
+Global wheat prices are also soaring because Ukraine is a major supplier.

+Europe is likely to take a much bigger economic hit than the US, according to analysts at Pantheon Macroeconomics.

 Register for free to continue reading